Housing & Dining

 - I need to get approval for Extended Stay Housing because I need to remain on campus for a college-related reason.

-Schedule a Check Out appointment with an RA OR Complete an Express Check Out
+How to Schedule a Check Out Appointment with an RA OR Complete an Express Check Out

 In Person Check Out Information

-This appointment must take place no later than 24 hours after your last final exam, and before 2pm on Friday, April 29, 2016.
+This appointment must take place no later than 24 hours after your last final exam, and before 2pm on Thursday, May 4, 2017.
 Failure to do so may result in an improper checkout fee and/or other fines.
 To schedule an appointment, please talk to your RA.

 Prepare for the RA's arrival for the Check Out appointment

 - You must have all your belongings packed and either in a cart or in the car.
 The living area (including suite common areas and bathroom if applicable) should be in "broom clean" condition, and you should have said your 'goodbyes' to friends.
-If you fail to schedule a check out appointment with an RA, miss your appointment or are not packed and ready to go when your RA arrives, you will be charged a minimum $50 Improper Checkout fee.
+If you schedule a check out appointment with an RA and miss your appointment or are not packed and ready to go when your RA arrives, you will be charged a minimum $50 Improper Checkout fee.

 Express Check Out Information

-EXPRESS Check-Out is a new move-out option available to all students starting April 15.
+EXPRESS Check-Out is a move-out option available to all students starting April 26.
 It is designed to be a fast and efficient option for students during closing.

 When you are ready to leave and all your belongings have been removed from your room, make the following steps to complete an express check out: